tlehikoinen/fso-project/readme.md

 # fso-project

--  Template for mern-stack with redux.
+-  Template for MERN-stack with Redux.
--  Uses yarn workspaces and monorepo approach for having client/api in same repository
+-  Uses Yarn workspaces and monorepo approach for having client/api in same repository
+-  <a href="https://fso-pro.herokuapp.com/">Deployed to heroku</a>

 ## Setup